garykac/pathmonkey/README.md

 X-agrams are stars with a circumscribed circle.
-While these can be drawn separately, it can be tricky to properly align the circle and the star, especially for odd-count stars where the center of the star's bounding box is not the center of the star.
+While these can be drawn separately, it can be tricky to properly align the circle and the star, especially for odd-count stars where the center of the star's bounding box is not the true center of the star.

 <table><tr>
 <td colspan="4">Pentagram (5-agram)</td>